apache/openwhisk-external-resources/README.md

 - [What Makes IBM OpenWhisk Different?
 Openness](http://thenewstack.io/exploring-pros-cons-serverless-computing-ibm-openwhisk/) - The New Stack podcast with Andreas Nauerz and Michael Behrendt.
 - [The Cloudcast #252](http://www.thecloudcast.net/2016/05/the-cloudcast-252-understanding-ibm.html) - Interview with OpenWhisk team about the future of serverless computing.
 - [InfoQ Interview](https://www.infoq.com/news/2016/04/bluemix-ibm-interconnect) - Q&A with Michael Behrendt on IBM's Event-driven Programming Service.
+- [#vSurround: Are Serverless Architectures Ready for Primetime?](https://www.youtube.com/watch?v=_Q9Q4L3IdIY) - Roundtable discussion with Daniel Krook (IBM), Adam Johnson (IOpipe), David Wells (Serverless), and Ryan Scott Brown (Red Hat) about serverless definitions, use cases, and what's to come in 2017.